redgeoff/pouchdb-replication-benchmark/README.md

 * The time it takes to replicate docs is directly related to the number of docs.
 This relationship should be linear so it is pretty safe to use this benchmarking to estimate your use case.
 For example, it should take roughly 50.9 seconds to sync 50,000 docs with pouchdb-load
 * After compaction, it takes 12 MB on the DB server to store these 10,000 docs.
 * In Chrome, it takes roughly 140 MB to store these 10,000 in IndexedDB storage
+* Tweaking the batch_size for your use case can further speed up the replication

 Install & Benchmark